brandur/sorg/content/drafts/sqlc.md

 title = "How We Went All In on sqlc/pgx for Postgres + Go"
 +++

 After a few months of research and experimentation with running a heavily DB-dependent Go app, we've arrived at the conclusion that [sqlc](https://github.com/kyleconroy/sqlc) is the figurative Correct Answer when it comes to using Postgres (and probably other databases too) in Go code beyond trivial uses.
-Let me walk you through how I got there.
+Let me walk you through how we got there.

 First, let's take a broad tour of popular options in Go's ecosystem: